-A glimpse of Trachoma Program in Nepal
+Historical background of Trachoma Program in Nepal

 Trachoma is one of the world's oldest infectious neglected diseases; trachoma is a chronic and contagious infection that over time scars the upper eyelid, causing the eyelashes to scratch the cornea and eventually causes blindness.
 The bacteria that causes trachoma can be spread easily on an infected person's hands or clothing, or may be carried by flies that have come into contact with discharge from the eye or nose of an infected person.
 Because trachoma is transmitted through close personal contact, it tends to occur in clusters, often infecting entire families and communities.
 Those who are infected by trachoma do not instantly go blind- the disease manifests gradually.
 It is still affecting large segments of the population in poorer areas.
 It is disease of social and economic concern.
 The disease attacks in the most productive years of person's life, affecting the economic well being of entire families and communities.
 Although surgical treatment is available in later stages of disease, the real opportunity is in preventing recurrent infection.

 In Nepal, trachoma was the second leading cause of preventable blindness and was endemic in many areas of the country where prevalence rates was as high as 23% in several districts.
 (Source: 1981 Epidemiological Survey of Eye in Nepal)

 In the decades of 1990, NNJS has successfully reduced trachoma prevalence in endemic areas through the implementation of a community-based trachoma control program.
 While progress was made in disease reduction, there was still a tremendous amount of work to be accomplished.
 To this end, NNJS and MoHP, with support from ITI, initiated the "National Trachoma Program" in 2002 with the goal to eliminate trachoma from Nepal.
 In this initiation, NTD Integrated program of RTI is also on board to support NTP to eliminate blinding trachoma from Nepal since 2011.